Facebook Twitter Sew4Home RSS Feed Follow Me on Pinterest

-Here's a little secret about a duvet.
-People who don't sew are really impressed when you tell them you've just finished making duvet for your comforter.
-When this happens... simply smile, accept the ohhhs and ahhhs, but do not go on to explain that a duvet is really just a giant bag.
-There's nothing wrong with being impressive!
-Besides, we've amped up the awe-inspiring potential by creating a unique patchwork design with big, beautiful blocks of color in a Mondrian style of random intersecting rectangles.
-It's the third of five projects in our Michel Miller Cotton Couture series.
-The clean, modern look makes it the poster child for this season's Color Block trend.
-With dozens and dozens of Cotton Couture colors to choose from, you're sure to find the perfect tones to match your bedroom.
+Here’s a little secret about a duvet.
+People who don’t sew are really impressed when you tell them you’ve just finished making duvet for your comforter (immediately after you explain what a duvet is).
+When this happens… simply smile, accept the ohhhs and ahhhs, but do not go on to explain that a duvet is really just a giant bag.
+There’s nothing wrong with being impressive!
+Besides, we’ve amped up the awe-inspiring potential by creating a unique patchwork design with big, beautiful blocks of solid color in a Mondrian style of random intersecting rectangles.
+This clean, modern look is also referred to as Color Block, which is very much on-trend with the latest in home décor.
+We used a selection of calming colors from Michael Miller’s Cotton Couture collection.
+With 118 colors of Cotton Couture solids to choose from, including 28 new tones that came out this Spring, you’re sure to find the perfect combination for your bedroom.

-You'll notice today's project features mostly drawings rather than the instrutional photos you may be used to if you're a regular S4H follower.
-When working with something this huge, it's hard to capture the steps in photos without bringing in the S4H crane.
+You’ll also notice today’s project features mostly drawings rather than the instrutional photos you may be used to if you’re a regular S4H follower.
+When working with something this large, it’s hard to capture the steps in photos without bringing in the S4H crane.
 Diagrams save the day.

 Sewing Tools You Need